johnycordeiro/DRIPPS/README.md

 ## Download and Installation

 The DRIPPS interface is a project developed in Java language, thus being *platform agnostic*.
 However, some platform nuances must be regarded as it uses the JavaFX library.
-Specially on the MacOs machines, some security concerns must be overcome by explicitly trusting the application being installed.
+Especially on the macOS machines, some security concerns must be overcome by explicitly trusting the application being installed.

 Specific installation files are provided below.
 Note that you must have at least *Java 17* installed on your machine.

 ### Windows Platform

-For the Windows platform, you may download and install the following [DRIPPS-1.0.msi](https://www.di.ubi.pt/~jpaulo/a/DRIPPS-1.0.msi.zip) file.
-The installation shall be straightforward abd at the end you will get a new folder, named DRIPPS, inside your "Program Files" or "Programs" folder.
+You may download and install the following [DRIPPS-1.0.msi](https://www.di.ubi.pt/~jpaulo/a/DRIPPS-1.0.msi.zip) file for the Windows platform.
+The installation shall be straightforward, and at the end, you will get a new folder named DRIPPS inside your "Program Files" or "Programs" folder.
 The DRIPPS.exe executable is inside this folder.

 ### MacOs X Platform

-For the MacOs platform, you may download and install the following [DRIPPS-1.0.dmg](https://www.di.ubi.pt/~jpaulo/a/DRIPPS-1.0.dmg.zip) file.
+For the MacOs platform, you may download and install the following [DRIPPS-1.0.dmg](https://www.di.ubi.pt/~jpaulo/a/DRIPPS-1.0.dmg.zip) file (Intel processor) or [DRIPPS-1.0-M2.dmg](https://www.di.ubi.pt/~jpaulo/a/DRIPPS-1.0-M2.dmg.zip) file (M2 processor).
 After opening the installer (dmg file), you shall see your *Applications* folder and the *DRIPPS.app* application, as shown in the figure below:

 ![File I-DRIPPS01.png](I-DRIPPS01.png)